 In this article:

 There are two ways to create a feed: first, by clicking the Add Feed button in the top-right corner of your Feed overview menu, and secondly, by adding a feed from a search query.

-Create a Feed from the Add Feed menu
+Creating a feed from the Add Feed menu

 - In your Feed overview menu in Engage, click on the Add Feed button in the top right.

 - Select basic filtering options like Networks, Channels, Message type, Marked as read by or Assigned to (see Feed Options below).